stargate/stargate-grpc-node-client/README.md

 You can reference the [CONTRIBUTING.md](CONTRIBUTING.md) and [DEV_GUIDE.md](DEV_GUIDE.md) for a full description of how to get involved but the short of it is below.

 - If you've found a bug (use the bug label) or want to request a new feature (use the enhancement label), file a GitHub issue
-- If you're not sure about it or want to chat, reach out on the Stargate [Discord](https://discord.gg/GravUqY) or [mailing list](https://groups.google.com/a/lists.stargate.io/g/stargate-users)
+- If you're not sure about it or want to chat, reach out on our [Discord](https://discord.gg/GravUqY) or [mailing list](https://groups.google.com/a/lists.stargate.io/g/stargate-users)
+- If you want to write some user docs 🎉 head over to the [stargate/docs](https://github.com/stargate/docs) repo, Pull Requests accepted!